-Tip 4.
-Hitting the Bull’s Eye Spot on the Ceiling
+Tip 4 – Target Spot on the Ceiling

-Targeting the exact spot of trying to spray the textured stipple to the ceiling is like playing darts.
+Targeting the exact spot to spray the textured stipple to the ceiling is like playing darts.
 You want to aim for the exact spot.
-Failing to cover other areas that don’t need to be sprayed is important, as if not you will have textured spray where you didn’t want it to begin with.
-Going over and beyond the actual damaged area with overflow of the stipple spray will only emphasis where the repair actually was to begin with.
+Failing to cover other areas that don’t need to be sprayed is important, otherwise you will end up with the textured spray in places you didn’t want it to.
+Going over and beyond the actual damaged area with overflow of the stipple spray will only put emphasis on where the repair actually was to begin with.
 You want to try and make it as inconspicuous as possible.

 Removing the old texture from the damaged area of the ceiling is the first step.
 You will also need to sand the area done before applying the texture properly.
 This will help the repair blend in better and be less noticeable.